bruno78/markov-model/README.md

 Once using characters passed the test, the next step was to use words.
 The principle is basic the same, but instead of picking characters from the text, the case is word.

+The case below is based on Confucius text, with word length set to 120 and seed 65:

 <div style="text-align:center"><img src="https://cdn.rawgit.com/bruno78/markov-model/a1259eb6/images/MarkovWordGramO2.png" alt="Markov Model Order of 2 words" /></div>

 ### Problems

 The program is a bit inneficient since it stumbles on the possibility to check the same sequence of character(s) or word(s) multiple times.
 The best solution for this case is to map these occurrences to a HashMap.

-Comparing efficiency before and after mapping words with a model order of 2, with text length set to 1000 @ seed 42:
+Comparing efficiency before and after mapping words using Confucius text with a model order of 2, with text length set to 1000 @ seed 42.:

 Before:
 <div><img src="https://cdn.rawgit.com/bruno78/markov-model/a1259eb6/images/MarkovModelCompare-Orderof2.png" alt="Markov Model Order of 2 words" /></div>